USS Robert H. Smith: Ulithi

 Robert H. Smith departed Iwo Jima on 9 March and escorted a group of merchantmen as far as Saipan; and then sailed for Ulithi, arriving there 13 March.
 On 25 March she arrived off Kerama Retto with a group of minesweepers.
 During the pre-assault period, when she was twice attacked by kamikazes, Robert H. Smith acted as support ship for minesweepers, as radar picket ship, and as screening ship in night retirement formations.
 During the landings she screened the transport area; then departed 5 April with a convoy for Guam.
 On her return 21 April, she undertook six weeks of radar picket duty, undergoing numerous air attacks and downing five planes.
 On 4 June Robert H. Smith completed her radar picket duty.
 She spent a few more days screening the Okinawa transport area and supporting the amphibious attack on Iheya Point.

 East China Sea

 On 13 June Robert H. Smith began a long series of operations supporting minesweeping groups clearing an East China Sea area near Miyako Jima in the southern Ryukyu Islands.
 Air support was provided by a group of escort carriers with Robert H. Smith acting as primary fighter director ship.
 The operation lasted until 25 June.
-The next area to be swept was in the central part of the East China Sea about 100 miles east of Shanghai.
+The next area to be swept was in the central part of the East China Sea about 100 mi east of Shanghai.
 In that operation the ship acted as radar buoy layer and small craft supply ship, in addition to her fighter director activities.

 Okinawa

-In July, Robert H. Smith departed Okinawa for a large minefield in the northern part of the East China Sea about 100 miles southwest of Kyūshū.
+In July, Robert H. Smith departed Okinawa for a large minefield in the northern part of the East China Sea about 100 mi southwest of Kyūshū.
 However, scarcely a third of the area had been swept when the Japanese offer of surrender was accepted.